kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

 * Analogy: think ot them as a "network USB stick".
 * Size up to 16 TB
 * Single file can be stored as many blocks - it allows to update only part of the file, partial file updates are possible, S3 does not support it
-* EBS Volumes do not automatically scale if more space is needed
+* EBS Volumes do not automatically scale if more space is needed: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/step3-increase-size-of-data-volume.html
+  * It can be automated by running custom lambda function: https://aws.amazon.com/blogs/storage/automating-amazon-ebs-volume-resizing-with-aws-step-functions-and-aws-systems-manager/
 * Both non-root and root volumes can be encrypted

 ## EBS - delete on termination